 DFDS, a shipping and logistics company, operates B2B and passenger transport networks all across Europe.
 We have one of the largest networks of ferry routes in and around Europe, and we provide door-to-door transport solutions to manufacturers of consumer and industrial goods.
 That’s 40.1 meters of freight lanes across 24 routes, 31 offices and 18 warehouses.
 In 2018 alone, we moved 5.4 million passengers and 417,000 tons of goods.

-On our old CMS, we spent most of our time copy and pasting content because deploying structured data proved difficult.
+On our old CMS, we spent most of our time copying and pasting content because deploying structured data proved difficult.
 Deployment was cumbersome and slow, and consistency across various international websites almost non-existent.
 The company had trouble consolidating, managing and distributing content in a sensible manner.

 We wanted to scale our web presence into 22 centrally-managed markets with reusable content that aligned our narrative across locales.
 We needed a solution that would help us address the content creation and management issues, and get us out of content (mis-)management hell.